cmusatyalab/openface/docs/models-and-accuracies.md

 # Model Definitions

-The number of parameters are with 128-dimensional embeddings.
+The number of parameters are with 128-dimensional embeddings and do not include the batch normalization running means and variances.

 | Model | Number of Parameters |
 |---|---|